 BJM: Well, this story definitely comes from my own feelings about my father and my ridiculous fear that somehow I will treat my daughters the same way.
 I certainly didn't have an abusive father and there can really be no complaints as far as there being any mental torture or physical abuse, but the issue around my relationship with my father is sad and it had affected my daily living.
-Even more once I became a father myself.
+Once I became a father myself, it seemed to affect me even more.
 The fact that I was never physically abused or verbally abused and that fact that he actually was around if I wanted to visit him or the old neighborhood, didn't change how I felt about our relationship and how sad I was that he was never actually there for me.
-Never offered any guidance or... anything really.
+He never offered any guidance or...anything really.
 I stumbled across quote from Jean-Paul Sartre that really hit me hard: "Freedom is what you do with what's been done to you".
 That quote really rang true to me and I realized that I wasn't free...That I was actually being held hostage by my own wishes and dreams of the past, which, obviously, you can't change.
-It was the past.
-The past was eating me alive.
-I was dealing too much with the negative and letting my thoughts of what I wanted from the past interfere with my present.
+The past was burying me alive.
 That one quote really opened up my eyes to how I was living my life and allowed me the freedom I had been looking for.
 I never got to a point where my thoughts and feelings began to overpower me, but I started to think about what could happen if I had gotten to that point.
-If my mind stepped into that quicks and and struggled to get out, what could happen?
+If my mind stepped into that quicksand and struggled to get out, what could happen?
 I knew right away that that was the film I wanted to make.

-Q: Was it difficult to separate yourself from Shawn or is Shawn simply you in disguise?
+Q: Was it difficult to separate yourself from Shawn or did you simply embrace Shawn as another side of yourself?

-BJM: At first it was all about Shawn and I was focused on creating a fictional character using everything physical that I could get my hands on for free....which meant my car, my clothes, my dad's house, my mom's house, my brother and so on.
+BJM: At first it was all Shawn and I was focused on creating a fictional character using everything physical that I could get my hands on for free, which meant my car, my clothes, my dad's house, my mom's house, my brother and so on.
 If we had a budget that allowed it, I don't think I would have used my actual childhood house or my actual mother and father.
-As an actor, you need to embrace the character as a stand alone person, but you also need to bring yourself into the role.
+As an actor, you need to embrace the character as a stand-alone person, but you also need to bring yourself into the role.
 You need to add elements of yourself to bring that character to life.
 You can't simply say "I'm gonna be this guy now" and turn it on and off.
-You need to find a place where you're creating a living, breathing human, that isn't you, but you can't escape the truth of your being, your existing.
+You need to find a place where you're creating a living, breathing human that isn't you, but you can't escape the truth of your being, your existence.
 There is always a blurry line there between yourself and the character you're creating.
 When we rolled into town, into my old neighborhood and drove past my father's house for the first time, it was very powerful to me.
 That's when I realized there was a lot more of me in Shawn than I had thought.